 What causes vape battery failure ?

 There are many things that can cause your battery to fail inside your device, here's a list.
-You can also check out our vape battery safety infographics.
+You can also check out our ultimate guide to vape battery safety.

 Coil resistance - using a coil whose resistance is too low will pull a current that the battery can't handle.
 For more information check out our mechanical mod safety resistance chart.

 High Wattage - if the wattage of the battery it too high heat can trigger thermal runaway inside the battery